Networks-it-uc3m/Quditto/README.md

 This command will install the *quditto QKD node* software on each machine or container indicated in the documents, and start the emulation of the different channels, using SimulaQron, to connect the nodes as described in the YAML configuration file.

-From this point on, the digital twin of the QKD network is operational to run client applications, which may request crypographic material from the QKD nodes using the requested ETSI API (ETSI QKD 004 API, in the current version).
+From this point on, the digital twin of the QKD network is operational to run client applications, which may request cryptographic material from the QKD nodes using the requested ETSI API (ETSI QKD 004 API, in the current version).

 ### Scenario 2: Full deployment automation using OSM